70-Inch 4K TV So Cheap at Walmart It Might Be a Mistake | Digital Trends

 This summer looks to be a scorcher, and there’s no better place to retreat than your home theater, especially if you have a nice, big screen.
-Bigger isn’t always better, but nothing can immerse you in a movie, show, or video game like a giant screen, and right now, you can get this 70-inch JVC 4K TV for only $548 today.
-That’s an incredible discount of $352 off its regular price of $900, and it’s happening as part of the retailer’s early Memorial Day sales.
-Make your summer, and your year, by fulfilling your home theater’s potential with this incredible deal at Walmart.
+Bigger isn’t always better, but nothing can immerse you in a movie, show, or video game like a giant screen, and right now, you can get this 70-inch JVC 4K TV for only $548 today in the Walmart Memorial Day Sale.
+Make your summer, and your year, by fulfilling your home theater’s potential with this incredible deal in this year’s Memorial Day sales.

 This 70-inch screen might be huge, but JVC has designed it with a sleek, narrow build so that it remains a subtle, refined addition, despite its size.
 And the picture is amazing.
 A standout with 4K Ultra HD resolution of 3840 x 2160, this JVC 4K TV will bring you the most accurate, stunningly clear picture you can imagine.
 You’ll get the brightest colors — millions of them — as well as the most subtle shades and amazing details.
 And in addition to this, it has a premium refresh rate of 60 Hz, which expands on those details and colors and makes sure that your experience with fast action — like sporting events and the quickest games — is unparalleled.